-PROBABLE CAUSE DIAGNOSIS SOLUTION A number of ca could be behind Use a file by file backup instead of an image backup in order to backup the Hard Disk.
+PROBABLE CAUSE DIAGNOSIS SOLUTION A number of causes could be behind this.
 Back up any salvageable data.
 Then low level format, partition, and high level format the hard drive (see Hard Disk section of this manual for instructions).
 Re-install all saved data when completed.